itsmohitkumar/Sql-Assistant---Llama2/README.md

 # SQL Assistant 🦙

-Welcome to SQL Assistant, a Streamlit application that assists you in querying pizza order data from a MySQL database.
+Welcome to SQL Assistant, a Streamlit application that assists you in querying data from a MySQL database.

 ## Overview